Upper bounds on the $k$-isolation number: A general upper bound on the isolation number

 \end{Thm}

 \begin{proof} Let $G'$ be the graph obtained by removing the leaves of $G$, and let $D$ be a minimum dominating set of $G'$.
-Then, $G'$ is connected, and $D$ is trivially an isolating set of $G$ (see Figure~\ref{fig:demoorderminusleaves}).
+Then, $G'$ is a connected graph of order at least 2 and $D$ is trivially an isolating set of $G$ (see Figure~\ref{fig:demoorderminusleaves}).
 Hence,

 with the second inequality given by Theorem~\ref{thm:Ore}. \end{proof}